-A classic work in Texas military, The Old Army in Texas is now available in paperback with a new foreword by Robert Wooster.
+A classic work in Texas military history, The Old Army in Texas is now available in paperback with a new foreword by Robert Wooster.
 U.S. Army officer and historian Thomas “Ty” Smith presents a comprehensive and authoritative single-source reference for the activities of the regular army in the Lone Star State during the nineteenth century.

 Beginning with a series of maps that sketch the evolution of fort locations on the frontier, Smith furnishes an overview with his introductory essay.
 The second part of this guide lists the departmental commanders, the location of the military headquarters, and the changes in the administrative organization and military titles for Texas.
 Part III provides a dictionary of 223 posts, forts, and camps in the state.
 The fourth part gives a year by year snapshot of total army strength in the state, the regiments assigned, and the garrisons and commanders of each major fort and camp.